chrisguitarguy/RequestIdBundle/UPGRADE-3.0.md

 Version 2 and 3 are *functionally the same*, the only new things brought to 3.X are support for symfony 4.X and bumped dependency requirements.

-## PHP Version Requirement Bumped to 7.1+
+## PHP Version Requirement Bumped to 7.2+

-Stick with version 2.X should PHP 5 support still be require.
+Stick with version 2.X should PHP 5 support still be required.

 ## Dropped Support for Symfony 2.X